 No, but the adjuster won’t tell you that.

 The computer-generated estimate that he provided to you is simply his opinion of what you might be entitled to based upon his industry’s computer software program.
-It does not necessarily represent all that it will take to actually restore your property to its pre-loss condition, nor all that you are entitled to recover from your claim.
+It does not necessarily represent all that it will take to restore your property to its pre-loss condition, nor all that you are entitled to recover from your claim.
+Your insurance policy promises you to be paid what it costs to restore you to where you were before your loss.
+It does NOT limit you to what anyone “estimates” what that cost is.

 How much time will it take to settle my claim?
 If I hire a public claims adjuster, will this cause more time delay?

 Hiring a public adjuster does not cause a delay in settling your claim.
 In fact, your licensed public adjuster will monitor to ensure that your insurance company complies with all Missouri regulations and statutes that govern the insurance company’s requirements for timely responses to pertinent communications.

-Sometimes insurance companies will attempt to settle the claim “quickly” at the sacrifice of a thorough investigation that takes into account all of the recovery that you are entitled to.
-Other times, they will attempt to add unnecessary delay as a strategy to exasperate you.
+Sometimes insurance companies will attempt to settle the claim “quickly” at the expense of a thorough investigation that considers all the recoveries that you are entitled to.
+Other times, they will attempt to add unnecessary delay as a strategy to exasperate you so that you walk away and leave your money on the table.

 Taking the right amount of time to do the right job in adjusting a loss will ensure that you have thoroughly investigated, documented, presented, and negotiated a fair settlement that enables you to have all that you are entitled to, based upon your loss and your coverage.

-Hiring me will not delay your claim but will ensure that your claim is paid in full.
+Hiring me will not delay your claim but will increase the likelihood that your claim is paid in full.

 Do I still need a Public Adjuster when I already have an Independent Adjuster working on my claim?